hmin27/Anticipate-Accident/README.md

 Future Work: Plan to enhance the architecture using transformer-based models or by incorporating segmentation and point tracking in 3D space.

 # Features
-RNN (LSTM) with Soft Attention: Utilizes Long Short-Term Memory (LSTM) networks combined with a dynamic soft attention mechanism to process sequential video frames.
+- **LSTM with Soft Attention**: Utilizes Long Short-Term Memory (LSTM) networks combined with a dynamic soft attention mechanism to process sequential video frames.
-Object Detection: Integrates state-of-the-art object detection models (e.g., YOLO) to identify and focus on relevant objects within the video frames.
+- **Object Detection**: Integrates state-of-the-art object detection model, YOLO, to identify and focus on relevant objects within the video frames.
-Anticipation of Accidents: Predicts the likelihood of an accident occurring in the near future by analyzing the sequence of frames and the detected objects.
+- **Anticipation of Accidents**: Predicts the likelihood of an accident occurring in the near future by analyzing the sequence of frames and the detected objects.

 # Requirements
 python 3.8